William Johnson (1769-1848), letter to John Wells Esq., (Albany, NY, October 23, 1819).

 John Wells Esq.

 My dear friend,

 The motion to bring on the case of Percival & Hickey was made today by Mr. Sedgwick, & accordingly I moved for the postponement of the arguments until the next term, which was granted.
 The plaintiff was here, & complained loudly of his Counsel Mr. E. [T.A.
 Emmet].
 Mr. Strong forgot to send the points with the cases, which might have created a difficulty had the case been ordered on.

 The court have business, from the middle & northern Counties, sufficient to occupy them until Wednesday of next week.
 I hope to be able to leave here on that day, so as to have a short time in N.Y. before the Court of Errors.

 My Reports must fall greatly in arrears if so much of my time is passed in this place, of which every year, I become more & more tired.

-“The Flowering of Civil Law: Early Italian City Statutes in the Yale Law Library” is on display October 2008 through February 2009 in the Rare Book Exhibition Gallery, Level L2, Lillian Goldman Law Library, Yale Law School.
+“Landmarks of Law Reporting” is on display April through October 2009 in the Rare Book Exhibition Gallery, Level L2, Lillian Goldman Law Library, Yale Law School.